STAR-RG/practical_testing_book/misc/howtohelp.md

   Binder and Google Colab.
 When the book shows one of those file you will see corresponding icons on the top of the page.

-* There are two basic scripts on the repo: build.sh and deploy.sh.
-The first script builds the static web site whereas the second script deploys it (although you won't be able to run it).
+* There are two scripts on the repo that you should know: build.sh and deploy.sh.
+The first script builds the static web site (under directory _build) whereas the second script deploys it in a GitHub page branch (gh-pages).
+Remember that you won't be able to push things to the repo (only submit PRs).

-* To contribute, you need to file a Pull Request so that we can review your contributions.